UFC 249 ushers in fan-free, mask-filled era of sports | The Japan Times

 UFC 249 ushered in a new look for sports, too.
 One without fans and amid several safety precautions.

-It was definitely different — two fighters adjusted their approaches because of what they heard announcers say — and a welcome reprieve for a sports-craved country that went nearly eight weeks with few live events.
+It was definitely different — two fighters adjusted their approaches because of what they heard announcers say — and a welcome reprieve for a sports-craved country that went nearly eight weeks without any live events.

-"We did this for you, to bring sports back,” fighter Tony Ferguson told fans following his loss in the main event.

-Five hours after President Trump congratulated UFC for restarting the sports world, Justin Gaethje stunned heavily favored Ferguson (26-4) in the finale.
-Gaethje earned a TKO in the fifth and final round of the headliner that was deemed an interim lightweight title bout.
+Nearly five hours after President Trump congratulated UFC for restarting the sports world, Justin Gaethje stunned heavily favored Tony Ferguson (26-4) in the main event, earning a TKO in the fifth and final round of the headliner that was deemed an interim lightweight title bout.
 It essentially gives Gaethje (22-2) the right to fight titleholder Khabib Nurmagomedov next.
 Nurmagomedov was unable to fight this weekend because of travel restrictions.

-Gaethje flipped over the top of the cage and back in following the biggest victory of his career.
-He then screamed repeatedly.
+Gaethje flipped himself out of the octagon and back in after the victory and then screamed repeatedly.

-The stacked card saw 33-year-old Henry Cejudo, with blood gushing from his forehead and running down his chest, defend his bantamweight title against Dominick Cruz and then announce his retirement in the middle of the octagon.
+The stacked fight card saw 33-year-old Henry Cejudo, with blood gushing from his forehead and running down his chest, defend his bantamweight title against Dominick Cruz and then announce his retirement in the middle of the octagon.
+It also included heavyweight contender Francis Ngannou pummel another opponent, former NFL defensive end Greg Hardy, to win for the sixth time in eight fights and former welterweight champion and fan favorite Donald “Cowboy” Cerrone lose his fourth straight.

-"I really do want to walk away, but money talks,” said Cejudo, an Olympic gold medalist in 2008.
-"It gets stagnant.
-I want to leave on top.”

-The event also included heavyweight contender Francis Ngannou pummeling another opponent, former NFL defensive end Greg Hardy winning for the sixth time in eight fights and former welterweight champion and fan favorite Donald "Cowboy” Cerrone losing his fourth straight.

-Trump grabbed the spotlight early.
+Trump was part of the event as well.
 His taped message was played during ESPN’s broadcast of the undercard.

 “I want to congratulate (UFC President) Dana White and the UFC,” Trump said.
 “They’re going to have a big match.
 We love it.
 We think it’s important.
 Get the sports leagues back.
 Let’s play.
 Do the social distancing and whatever else you have to do.
 We need sports.
 We want our sports back.”